DihenDamsithu/Emotion-Detection-Project/README.md

     pip install -r requirements.txt
     ```
 3.  **Download the dataset:**
-    The `GoEmotions.csv` dataset is included in this repository.
+    The `GoEmotions.csv` dataset kaggle or Google's github.

 4.  **Run the notebooks:**
     Open the files in the `notebooks/` directory using Jupyter Notebook, JupyterLab, or Google Colab.